yasasa/yasasa.github.io/_pages/index.markdown

 for 2 years working primarily on the creation of high fidelity LiDAR simulations in the Unity game engine.

-During my undergraduate studies I worked on developing advesarial scenarios for autonomous driving under the supervision of Prof. Gregory Dudek and Prof. Florian Shkurti, currently my research is focused on extending this work.
+During my undergraduate studies I worked on developing adversarial scenarios for autonomous driving under the supervision of Prof. Gregory Dudek and Prof. Florian Shkurti, currently my research is focused on extending this work.

 Since I am doing my research in simulation, I am naturally interested in topics from